glitchgirl/notes/Yext/notes.md

 # Module 1:
-## The importance of Knowledge Graphs and Yext Content
+## The importance of Knowledge Graphs and Yext Content :tm:
 - What is a knowledge graph
     - A knowledge graph is a "brain like" graph.
 Also something like a map graph

-    - yext calls this a "yext content"
+    - yext calls this a "Yext Content :tm:"

     - An entity is a real world object within your knowledge graph (job, event, person, product, etc)